-One of the biggest must-see attractions in Seoul has to be Gyeongbokgung Palace.
+One of the biggest must-see things to do in Korea and Seoul has to be Gyeongbokgung Palace.

 The palace as we see it now has been a long labor of love and national pride.
 Originally built in 1395 right at the beginning of the Joseon Dynasty (Korea’s most influential era), the palace represented the official change in capitals from Gaeseong to Seoul.
 It’s considered to be in a favorable area, with Bugaksan in the background and Namsan in front, and the name means “Palace Greatly Blessed by Heaven.”
 Unfortunately, it was not so blessed when it was totally destroyed by the Japanese on two occasions–1592 by the invasions and during the late 1800’s while under occupation.
 The rebuilding of Gyeongbokgung started in 1990 and only just ended in 2010, with most of the structures being recent restorations.
 In fact, the Japanese Government-General headquarters weren’t even taken down until the mid 1990’s.